agentlang-ai/agentlang-docs/docs/quick-start.md

 curl -X DELETE http://localhost:8080/_e/Blog.Core/BlogPost/post01
 ```

-Now that we've tested the model, we are ready to make a build for release.
-For this, run the following command:
+Now that we've tested the model, we are ready to make a build for release:

 ```shell